-Russell Wilson Keeps Serving Up Relationship Goals—This Is Why Ciara Thinks She's the Luckiest Woman Ever
+Russell Wilson and Ciara Keep Serving Up Relationship Goals

 Not that the pair need an occasion per se, to go all out celebrating their fanciful romance.

-Last September the fact that it was Saturday was enough for Wilson, who elevated date night by closing down the Seattle Art Museum so his queen could frolic (and Instagram) in peace.
+In September 2017, the fact that it was Saturday was enough for Wilson, who elevated date night by closing down the Seattle Art Museum so his queen could frolic (and Instagram) in peace.
 "When Ya Man Shuts Down The Museum For #DateNight," she captioned one video of the dreamy experience.
 "Still Got My Head Spinnin'."

-More than two years into their marriage, Ciara has adjusted to the near permanent giddiness.
+More than three years into their marriage, Ciara has adjusted to the near permanent giddiness.
 While their life isn't always, say, tobogganing on the Great Wall of China or attending Ladies' Day at Royal Ascot in a hat and tails, she feels equally blissed out hitting up her local Seattle grocery in sweatpants or helping her little "rock star" Future perfect his Michael Jackson-inspired moonwalk.

 Or, really, anytime she gets to watch her man do his thing, whether that's lead his team toward the end zone or guide their kids toward adulthood.
 "It's just really sweet to see him," she told E!
 News.
 "Sometimes I just sit back and I smile, and he's looking at me like, 'What are you smiling for?'
 'Oh, for so many reasons.'"

-Because, really, her life looks a lot like what she envisioned when, as a freshman at Georgia's Riverdale High, when she wrote out her three-pronged approach for entertainment domination.
+Because, really, her life looks a lot like what she envisioned when, as a freshman at Georgia's Riverdale High, she wrote out her three-pronged approach for entertainment domination.
 First, she'd get discovered, which she did, signing with her first label, LaFace Records, at age 16, then release an album that would move at least 3 million copies.
 (Her 2004 debut Goodies actually sold 5 million.)
 "My third goal," she detailed to Harper's Bazaar last year, "was to have longevity."

-In the 14 years since her initial release, she's put out an additional five albums, notched eight Billboard Hot 100 top-ten singles, earned three BET Awards, three MTV Video Music Awards, plus a Grammy.
+In the 14 years since her initial release, she's put out an additional six albums, with Beauty Marks coming out this past May, notched 13 Billboard Hot 100 top-ten singles, earned two BET Awards, two MTV Video Music Awards, plus a Grammy.
 And yet her most treasured moments are entirely ordinary.
-Like, say, the time she placed Sienna in Future's miniature Jeep-shaped head and watched as took care to protect her fragile head.
+Like, say, the time she placed Sienna in Future's miniature Jeep-shaped bed and watched as he took care to protect her fragile head.

 "There's something really sweet about how they are, they're so delicate but she's so tough at the same time," she told E!
 News of watching her brood.
 "So that's been really amazing to see and experience—it is a difference you know.
 It's hard to describe, but you feel it.
 It's been really fun."

-And while the singer, at work on her seventh disc, isn't short on ambition—"No dream is too big," she recently told Cosmopolitan.
+And while the singer isn't short on ambition—"No dream is too big," she told Cosmopolitan last year.
 "I want to be a billionaire,"—her biggest goals revolve around her union with Wilson and the family they've built together.

 "I think my greatest accomplishment 10 years from now is that I would have a successful life as it pertains to my marriage and being a mom," she shared with the mag.
 "It's cool to want to do all these creative things, but it's no good to gain the world if you lose your soul."